gluk256/misc/rng4ethereum/challenged_witness.md

-### Witness vs. Challenger
+### RNG Algorithm "Witness vs. Challenger"

-This algorithm is designed to generate deterministic pseudo-random numbers from a block hash or any other seed revealed in certain Ethereum block.
-It is suitable for slow games like lottery, but not for roulette or slot.
+This algorithm is designed to generate deterministic pseudo-random numbers from a block hash or any other seed revealed in certain Ethereum block in such a way, that the outcome will be unpredictable at the time of mining.
+It is suitable for slow games like lottery, but not for roulette.

 After a predefined block is mined, one or more participants obtain the seed (through the some algorithm) and create a hash-chain of a certain length.
 It should be done off-chain, using either ASIC or general purpose computer.
 The hashing algorithm is the same as used for Ethereum mining (proof of work): SHA-3.